 Cancer Incidence in Five Continents (CI5) Compiled by the International Agency for Research on Cancer (IARC), the 1998-2002 dataset contained in Vol. IX represents MCR's first appearance in CI5.
 Data from 28 NPCR-funded programs, as well as the NPCR aggregate, is now available in Globocan, the internet version of Cancer in Five Continents.
 IARC now has the Global Cancer Observatory (GCO) available.
 The former Global data has been incorporated into the GCO's Cancer Today section.

 National Cancer Database The National Cancer Database (NCDB) is a joint program of the Commission on Cancer (CoC) and the American Cancer Society (ACS) and is a nationwide oncology outcomes database for more than 1,400 CoC-Approved Cancer Programs in the United States and Puerto Rico.

 Community Health Status Indicators The U.S. Department of Health & Human Services has provided a website where the public can access and download data and information related to local communities.
 The Community Health Status Indicators (CHSI) report contains over 200 measures for each of the 3,141 United States counties allowing users to compare similar counties while community profiles can be displayed on maps or downloaded in a brochure format.

-For information about obtaining aggregate data, please call the MCR-ARC (1-800-392-2829 or 1-866-240-8809).
+For information about obtaining aggregate data, please contact the MCR.
 No patient, reporting facility, physician or healthcare provider information will be released without written permission of the same.